ishikaubc/ALLINhackathon/README.md

 # WellDone

-WellDone is a mobile application built using Android Studio to help students plan their day, organize their to-do list into different categories.
+WellDone is a mobile application built using Android Studio to help students plan their day.
+The application uses a local persistent Room database with login authentication so users can have their tasks secured.